Notes from Webinar 7 May 2020

 You can use SEO based tools as well, though you will get a mix of affiliates, influencers and general linking websites.
 You’ll still need to sift through using affiliate analysis to find actual affiliate publishers.
 Publisher Discovery does this far more effectively.

 Using Publisher Discovery

-I’d say (of course) that the beauty of using our platform is that the sites you see listed are all using affiliate links.
+I’d say (of course) that the beauty of using our platform for affiliate recruitment, is that the sites you see listed are all using affiliate links.
 It also shows how relevant each site is – and an idea of traffic.
 As the example here shows, the platform also shows how many advertisers they link to, other sites they own and social accounts connected.
 Where emails are discovered, users can easily reach out direct from the app:

 You can test this yourself for your own market and be searching and finding affiliates in a matter of minutes.
 Just subscribe via the Get Started button at the top right.

 We’ve seen there are lots of types of publisher – its fair to say these are all different sizes and styles.
 It makes sense then that you need to vary how you address and message them.
 A single template recruitment email may not cut the mustard!
 You’d not address a solo tech blogger or a potential corporate partnership in the same way face to face.
 It’s true in all other sectors, so certainly applies when recruiting webhosting affiliates.

 Make sure you vary how you’re writing to be appropriate for your target market – don’t come across as a fake version of you!
 Read the social posts they make and content and make your approach personal.
 You need to offer something of value – as well as the commissions of course.

 Use Social Media accounts as StatusCake have done here, as a direct connection to reach out to affiliates.
 A name like @brand_affiliates or similar in Twitter, Facebook or Instagram enables you to engage with your affiliates.
 It can also be useful to have a presence in Linkedin.